i-aldarmaki/ibrahim.github.io/README.md

 ### About:
-I am currently working as a researcher in the Natural Language Processnig (NLP) department at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI).
-I recently graduated with a bachelors degree in Electronics and Electrical Engineering (EEE).
-My research experience spanned across various fields and locations.
-I have previously worked in signal processing and deep learning within the Institute for Imaging, Data, and Communications (IDCOM) at the University of Edinburgh.
-I also worked in planetary and atmospheric physics at Mohammed Bin Rashid Space Centre (MBRSC) within the Emirates Mars Mission science team.
+I am mainly interested in signal processing, machine learning, and deep learning.
+I am currently working as a researcher at Khalifa University as part of my National Service.
+I previously worked at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI).
+I graduated with a bachelors degree in Electronics and Electrical Engineering (EEE), where I did my thesis at the Institute for Imaging, Data, and Communications (IDCOM).I also worked in planetary and atmospheric physics at Mohammed Bin Rashid Space Centre (MBRSC) as a space scientists within the Emirates Mars Mission science team.

 Today, large amounts of data are being generated from everywhere, and I am invested in understanding how we can reliably extract information from these sources.
 My focus lies in developing machine learning and deep learning algorithms that can process time-series, numerical, and categorical (and more!) data to solve a variety of problems.

+### News:
+- [Sep.
+2024] Submitted "RelUNet: Relative Channel Fusion U-Net for Multichannel Speech Enhancement" paper for ICASSP 2025.
+- [Sep.
+2024] Joined Khalifa University as a Researcher.
+- [Dec.
+2023] Joined Mohammed Bin Zayed University of Artificial Intelligence (MBZUAI) as a Research Assistant.

 ### Current Research:
 I am currently working on these research projects: